dcgc/dcgc.io/_posts/2021-10-19-procession-internship.md

 >	Good analytical and problem-solving ability.

-You can read and understand text, diagrams… yes.
+You can read and understand text, diagrams... yes.

 >	Ability to remain calm under pressure, prioritizing effectively.

-Ability to not give a fuck when you get shouted… yes.
+Ability to not give a fuck when you get shouted... yes.

 >	High level of attention to detail.